Image of picture line

 Appendix I. Emission factors for methane production

-When the company produces feed for dairy cows and associated young stock, the company, besides the CFP calculation, must also calculate the following emission factors for methane production per kg ingested product:
+If the company produces feed for dairy cows and associated young stock, in addition to the CFP calculation, the company must also calculate the following emission factors for methane production per kg of ingested product:

 • The methane production per kg ingested product at 0% silage maize in the feed regime, expressed in grams of methane per kg product (EF_CH4_0)